EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 an extension of societal _energy_ analysis, quantifies ECCs in exergy terms^[Exergy is the mechanical work potential of energy.
-See any number of web references for an exergy primer, including @SciDirect:2023.].
+See any number of internet references for an exergy primer, including @SciDirect:2023.].

 We created a suite of `R` packages